sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 A regular OpenRemote deployment exposes services only through HTTPS and WSS, the `proxy` service of OpenRemote manages keys via [Let's Encrypt](https://letsencrypt.org/).

-Do not forget to set `KEYCLOAK_PASSWORD` when going into production and exposing OpenRemote services beyond your development network.
+Do not forget to set `SETUP_ADMIN_PASSWORD` when going into production and exposing OpenRemote services beyond your development network.

 TODO Build/setup should generate a password and print it on console, bit of a problem with wipe clean install option